crosslandwa/push-wrapper-with-elm-demo/README.md

 ### Multiple application layers

 I was interested in how to model multiple "layers" being controlled/displayed on the Push grid "at the same time" within the Elm app.
-This two "layers" here (simple blues and sneaky greens) are logically simple, but forced me to think about how this might be handled in a way that was scalable for a complex application (e.g. a step-sequencer with multiple patterns, voices, etc)
+The three "layers" here (simple blues, sneaky greens and game of life) are logically simple, but forced me to think about how this might be handled in a way that was scalable for a complex application (e.g. a step-sequencer with multiple patterns, voices, etc)
 - I started with "everything handled in one model/update/view in `src/Main.elm`"
   - Mixing all the concerns into one file made things difficult to reason about, as you'd expect, but was a starting point from which I could refactor
 - The "main" module ended up: